RamVasuthevan/Personal-Website/website/thinking-about.markdown

     - How was Terranet created?
 How was POLRIAS created?
 How was MPAC created?
     - How were things done before POLRIAS?
 And digitization?
     - How is the POLARIS structured from a technical perspective?
-    - Who are customers?
+    - Who are theircustomers?
 How do they use it?
 Can I use this data?

 - Realtors
     - TRREB is the professional association for real estate brokers and salespeople in the GTA, which manages the Toronto MLS (Multiple Listing Service) system